holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/01_the_art_of_abstraction/lesson_plan.md

     - What are functions?
     - Volunteer to show their version of race car game
 - What is abstraction?
-    - Definition: "removing unnecessary detail"
+    - Definition: "hiding unnecessary details"
     - Why is the phrase "tie your shoes" abstract?
     - Where else do we see abstraction?
         - Functions!